 While our findings suggest that antibiotic pretreatment facilitates the sustained transfer of donor microbiota, and this was concomitant with a possible increase in efficacy, we did not find compelling support for the widely assumed importance of this microbial transfer for treatment efficacy.
 We also did not find clear evidence for differences in the effectiveness of material from different donors (e.g. as described in [48]), although our study was not designed to find subtle effects of this type if they do exist.

 This pilot study was limited by the small number of participants completing the full protocol, as well as the large number of primary and exploratory analyses.
-6reported statistical significance was not corrected for multiple testing.
+Without a no-treatment control group, it is also not possible to directly establish the importance of FMT itself for the amelioration of symptoms and microbiome turnover; indeed, it is conceivable that other components of the treatment (e.g. pre-FMT antibiotics and purgatives) independently impacted symptoms and/or strain engraftment.
+However, the remission rate that we observed is consistent with past FMT trials and substantially larger than with placebo alone [6].
+Since donors were assigned based on material availability, some treatment effects were difficult to disentangle from possible donor effects.
+In addition, reported statistical significance was not corrected for multiple testing.
 Given these limitations, many of the patterns identified here should be validated in larger designs.
 Of particular importance, future studies will need mechanisms to account for patients discontinuing the experimental treatment due to worsening symptoms.
 Interpretation of the metabolomic and metagenomic results presented here is limited—necessarily—by the inclusion of only those patients with a follow-up colonoscopy.
-49Despite these shortcomings, the application of computational methods designed to maximize the value of our comprehensive, longitudinal dataset enabled the detection of differences between study arms in taxonomic and functional turnover, among other novel insights.
+Likewise, while our microbiome analyses focused on stool samples, the mucosa-adherent microbiota may be more directly linked to host immunological state [49].
+Additional work is needed to analyze patterns of engraftment in the mucosa and across localized sites in the gut.
+Despite these shortcomings, the application of computational methods designed to maximize the value of our comprehensive, longitudinal dataset enabled the detection of differences between study arms in taxonomic and functional turnover, among other novel insights.

 We find that the use of strain haplotypes inferred from SNP profiles [22] greatly improved the sensitivity of our transmission analysis.
 While this was expected given the large number of shared taxa at the species and 16S rRNA gene amplicon SNV levels, it is surprising that this improvement was possible without tuning hyper-parameters of the Strain Finder algorithm.
 Independent validation of the haplotypes and strain abundance estimates would be technically challenging, and is outside this study’s scope.
 However, the conclusions detailed here—most of which result from comparisons of identically analyzed samples—are likely robust to variable accuracy of strain inferences.
 The SNP deconvolution approach was of particular value in this study, since other available methods for strain tracking (reviewed in [50]) either require high quality strain reference sets [51], or use heuristics based on dissimilarities between metagenotypes that assume species have one dominant strain per sample [52] or ignore the possibility of rare strains (e.g. less than 10% in [53]).
 None of these alternative approaches is optimal for the tracking of discrete strains in a study where donor and recipient communities are intentionally mixed through FMT.
-2425Continued development of haplotype deconvolution methods will empower further studies of strain-specific functions and ecological dynamics in FMT.
+While we focused on the identification of individual strains transmitting from donors to recipients, alternative methods exist [24,25] , and we expect that the increased taxonomic resolution offered by SNP deconvolution can contribute greatly to the sensitivity of these as well.
+Continued development of haplotype deconvolution methods will empower further studies of strain-specific functions and ecological dynamics in FMT.